It's Crawfish Festival Season in Louisiana!

 Louisiana Crawfish Festivals Not to Miss

-April 21, 2018 in Slidell Billed as the largest one-day event on the Northshore, the Hospice Foundation of the South-sponsored Crawfish Cookoff in Slidell boasts 60-plus teams vying for the title of Best Crawfish in St. Tammany Parish.
-Bands known well beyond the parish line play at this charity event (2017 headliner: Marc Broussard), and special attractions include a Kids Zone for children age 12 and under.
+April in Slidell - Billed as the largest one-day event on the Northshore, the Hospice Foundation of the South-sponsored Crawfish Cookoff in Slidell boasts 60-plus teams vying for the title of Best Crawfish in St. Tammany Parish.
+Bands known well beyond the parish line play at this charity event and special attractions include a Kids Zone for children age 12 and under.

-May 3 - 6, 2018, Monroe/West Monroe Head to Monroe-West Monroe for an extravaganza of boiled crawfish, fair rides, games, live music, petting farm, artisans selling hand-made crafts, clothes and jewelry, And don’t skip on the classic Louisiana foods such as sno cones and crawfish (of course!).
+May in Monroe/West Monroe - Head to Monroe-West Monroe for an extravaganza of boiled crawfish, fair rides, games, live music, petting farm, artisans selling hand-made crafts, clothes and jewelry.
+And don’t skip the classic Louisiana foods such as snoballs and crawfish (of course!).

 Beyond the Festivals